kaunjovi/kaunjovi.github.io/_posts/2024-10-26-aws-ml-best-practices.md

     1. What to monitor?
 How to measure drift?
 1. Data requirement
     1. What do we need.
 Do we have access.
+    1. Do we need license.
+    1. May we use it ethically.
+1. What is your KPI?
+1. What is the ROI?
+1. What is the cost of opportunity?
+1. Reduce Total Cost of Ownership (TCO)?
+1. Overall environmental impact / benefit?

+##